 Wishing to conclude an Implementation Protocol for the recruitment and temporary employment of Georgian Auxiliary workers to be employed in Long Term Care Facilities in Israel, caring for persons with chronic or complex medical conditions, physical or cognitive disabilities according to a cooperation procedure between the Governments of both countries as set out hereinafter;

-The Parties agree that this Implementation Protocol (hereinafter: "Implementation Protocol" or "Protocol") which is concluded between the Population and Immigration Authority on behalf of the Government of the State of Israel (hereinafter referred to as “PIBA”) and the Legal entity of public law- State Employment Support Agency on behalf of the Government of Georgia (hereinafter referred to as “SESA”) (Hereinafter commonly referred to as the “Cooperating Authorities”) shall set out the procedures for recruitment of Georgian Auxiliary workers to be employed in Long Term Care Facilities in Israel and is to be read together with the Agreement.
+The Parties agree that this Implementation Protocol (hereinafter: "Implementation Protocol" or "Protocol") which is concluded between the Population and Immigration Authority on behalf of the Government of the State of Israel (hereinafter referred to as “PIBA”) and the Legal Entity of Public Law- „State Employment Support Agency“ under the Ministry of Internally Displaced Persons From The Occupied Territories, Labor, Health and Social Affairs of Georgia on behalf of the Government of Georgia (hereinafter referred to as “SESA”) (Hereinafter commonly referred to as the “Cooperating Authorities”) shall set out the procedures for recruitment of Georgian Auxiliary workers to be employed in Long Term Care Facilities in Israel and is to be read together with the Agreement.

 All terms defined in the Agreement are applicable to this Implementation Protocol.